SurinShah/DRI004_CODE-A-THON/README.md

-# digitization of rural india
-We have built a web app for Rural India to help them find affordable health insurance plans and for Local Companies to find their next Customer.

-Objectives:

-To create an interface for user and company each.

-To digitise the whole process of documentation.
+ We develop a user friendly health insurance web application “Swasthya Suraksha”  for rural India, that enables them to select a Health insurance plan according to their price requirements and upload the necessary documents thereby digitalizing the whole process.
+This application also enables the local Health Insurance Companies to post their plans, keep track of customer information and carry out the entire process digitally.​